prio-data/FEWSNet_to_PG/README.md

 contains the file `procedure_outline.ipynb` which contains an updated workflow consistent with main.py and fewsnet_process.py (located in utils).
 This allows for checks and tests to be conducted in a safe space before incorporating improvements to the other functions which call upon this process.

-The primary purpose of producing the fewsnet_process.py file is functionality to work through the process within a notebook.
+The primary purpose of producing the fewsnet_process.py file is functionality to work through the process within a notebook. `fewsnet_process.py` enables the process to be run iteratively, allowing functions to be called multiple times within a notebook.
+This facilitates comparisons between outputs generated with different parameter specifications, ensuring that methodological adjustments are systematically evaluated before being finalized.

 - **`/Tests`**
   - `Ethiopia_pilot.ipynb`: supported much of the development and key considerations that are now featuring in the main.py script.
 This is kept primarily for posterity.